-This shows you what domains are targeting the keyword, the page’s backlinks, social shares, and traffic.
+This allows you to analyze keywords and show you what domains are targeting certain keywords, the page’s backlinks, social shares, and traffic.
 These extra dimensions of the keyword can be relevant, especially when integrating SEO with content marketing.

 KWFinder also helps you dig into local keyword research – you can target your search results by city, state or country.

 Keyword Explorer is a new tool by Moz that adds some extra dimensions to keyword research.
 In addition to Volume and Difficulty, Keyword Explorer offers:

 - Opportunity: Relative CTR of the organic results on a SERP